CEXTBurmawala/notes/deploy/integration_setup_jenkins.md

 - repeat all the steps above for "service" box and have both boxes open in separate browser tabs

-These variables need to be added to the `SERVER_ENVARS` section of the build parameters (at the bottom):
+These variables need to be added to the `SERVER_ENVARS` section of the build parameters:
 ```
 FTP_INTEGRATION_FOLDER_PATH=/usr/local/data/integration
 FTP_INTEGRATION_ENTITY=person